ruby-rice/rice/doc/migration.rst

 Memory Management
 -----------------

 Rice 4 also requires and provides more tools for explicitly defining which objects should and should not be managed by the Ruby garbage collector.
-Read more in :ref:`Memory Management`.
+Read more in :ref:`memory_management`.